 There’s way more to wellness than just eating clean, so we’re taking a holistic approach to restoring our spaces, minds, bodies, and hearts in small but powerful ways.
 Introducing The RE:SET Challenge—a 21-day plan to a healthier and happier you.
 Click here for the full list.
 Next up, what is grounding and why it is vital to your health.

 Whew.
-What a few weeks it’s been.
-Like it or not, most of us are now finding ourselves at home with more time and space than usual.
-In the midst of all the uncertainty, one thing’s certain: right now we need to show gentleness to others, to ourselves and to our bodies.
+What a year it’s been.
+Like it or not, most of us are still finding ourselves at home with more time and space than usual.
+In the midst of all the uncertainty, one thing’s certain: right now we need to show gentleness to others, to ourselves, and to our bodies.

-While I know firsthand the fear that can creep in, I also whole-heartedly believe that the more we allow stress into our space, the more susceptible our immune system and the less we have to give to those around us.
+While I know that fear that can creep in when it comes to our health, I also whole-heartedly believe that the more we allow stress into our space, the more susceptible our immune system and the less we have to give to those around us.
 While it’s important to be prepared, it’s equally as important to take care of your body and mental health.

 Now more than ever is a great time to do activities that will reduce stress and boost your well-being.
 Enter grounding.
-Grounding is a great way to get outside and boost your overall wellness, while still being careful if you’re practicing social distancing (which hopefully you are!)
+Grounding is a great way to get outside and boost your overall wellness.
 It is not only incredibly connective and calming, it can even boost immunity.

 Read on for a few benefits of connecting more directly to the earth and let us know in the comments below: what are you doing to reduce stress?